BrandonPacewic/DebugAndRun/README.md

 If you want to look more at my debug template for competitive programming that can be found [Here](https://github.com/BrandonPacewic/CompetitiveProgramming/blob/master/tools/dbg.hpp)

-At the moment this does mean that the script checks every file to see if it needs to define the dbg macro but a feature to disable this with sys.args is to be added in newer versions
+At the moment this does mean that the script checks every line to see if it needs to define the dbg macro but a feature to disable this with sys.args is to be added in newer versions